Skip to content

 Beinn nam Fuaran — common questions

 Beinn nam Fuaran is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 15km with 709m of ascent and takes most walkers 4-7 hours.
-Terrain: The Auch farm track and West Highland Way path give a firm approach.
+Ground conditions: The Auch farm track and West Highland Way path give a firm approach.

-When is the best time to climb Beinn nam Fuaran?
+What's the best month to climb Beinn nam Fuaran?

 Reasonable signal on the A82 corridor; intermittent in Auch Gleann